 Obviously, there are hundreds of miles of gorgeous roads you can travel via motorcycle.
 We’ve picked a few of our favorites for you with the criteria of great scenery, a place to stop for food and something cool to do when you reach your destination.

 Royal Gorge Ride (60 miles south of Colorado Springs): While you can take I-25 to US-50, we recommend the scenic route via CO-115.
 There are lots of curves and stunning mountains.
 Stop off in Beaver Creek Wildlife Area on the way.
-When you get to Royal Gorge, you can stop off for a burger and a beer, cross the bridge and then find other roads to explore, if you like.
+When you get to Royal Gorge, you can stop off for a burger and a beer, park and stretch your legs across the bridge and then find other roads to explore, if you like.

 Cripple Creek Run (50 miles west of Colorado Springs): Take Highway 24 west of Colorado Springs to Divide, then turn left on CO-67.
 You’ll be able to stop in Woodland Park for a breather before cruising to Cripple Creek, where you can tour the Mollie Kathleen Gold Mine or ride the Narrow Gauge Railroad.